grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=26 (0x1A) - ResetCompleted
-    VSCP_TYPE_INFORMATION_RESET_COMPLETED
-A node indicates that a reset occurred.
+    VSCP_TYPE_INFORMATION_RESET_COMPLETEDA node indicates that a reset occurred.
 This can be a node doing a warm start.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |